spryker/spryker-docs/docs/paas+/dev/platform-as-a-service-plus.md

 * Quality checks
 * Automated upgrades

 A CI pipeline provides automated checks, a quality gate, that guides  developers towards compliance with our best practices and further fuels upgradability success.
-The new upgrader service provides effortless upgrades for minor and patch releases.
+The upgrader service provides automated upgrades for minor and patch releases.

 ## CI pipelines